 I frequently get asked the question: “My surname is e.g. O’Brien – can you tell me a little more about the name and where it comes from?”

-This book is here to answer that question by taking a snapshot of Ireland at a time just before the invasion of Ireland by the English (or Anglo-Normans).
+To answer that question we need to take a snapshot of Ireland at a time just before the invasion of Ireland by the English (or Anglo-Normans).
 A time when Ireland was a fragmented place – both politically and in terms of territory – but united in language, custom and culture.